EzryStIago/training/docs/workshops/cryoem-oarc.md

 ## CRYO-EM Software

-This is a list of software to install for the workshop
+This is a list of software installed on OARC clusters for the workshop

 |Software|Description|URL|
 |------|-----------------------------|-----------------------|